pmd/pmd/docs/pages/pmd/userdocs/cli_reference.md

                             The valid values are the standard character sets of `java.nio.charset.Charset`." default="UTF-8"
     %}
+    {% include custom/cli_option_row.html options="--[no-]fail-on-processing-error"
+               description="Specifies whether PMD exits with non-zero status if processing errors occurred.
+                            By default PMD exits with status 5 if processing errors or violations are found.
+                            Disable this option with `--no-fail-on-processing-error` to exit with 0 instead and just write the report."
+    %}
     {% include custom/cli_option_row.html options="--[no-]fail-on-violation"
                description="Specifies whether PMD exits with non-zero status if violations are found.
                             By default PMD exits with status 4 if violations are found.